oddbird/oddleventy/content/blog/2023/when-to-choose-a-responsive-web-app.md

 ## In Summary

-A responsive web app tends to be less expensive to build than other types of apps -- especially the native mobile app -- and offers the broadest reach.
-But if you have specialized needs around performance, security, or the app stores, one of the other two types of apps -- a native mobile app or a progressive web app -- are probably going to be a better fit.
-Let's take a look at the pros and cons of the native mobile app next.
+A responsive web app tends to be less expensive to build than other types of apps -- especially native mobile apps -- and offers the broadest reach.
+But if you have specialized needs around performance, security, or availability in app stores, one of the other two types of apps -- a native mobile app or a progressive web app -- are probably going to be a better fit.
+In the next part of this series, we'll take a look at the pros and cons of native mobile apps.

 ---